kantoku-code/Fusion360_Two-turn_Mobius_strip/README.md

 ***
 ## Installation :
-To install, download/extract the zip file and register the "Two-turn_Möbius_strip" folder as an add-in.
+To install, download/extract the zip file and register the "Two-turn_Mobius_strip" folder as an add-in.

 To register an add-in,Please follow the instructions [here](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-install-an-ADD-IN-and-Script-in-Fusion-360.html).